Washington Marriott Marquis: Construction of the hotel

 Construction of the hotel began to rise above ground in August 2012, halfway through its construction schedule.
 Although engineers still had 15 ft to dig, most of the foundations and below-ground ballroom and meeting room space were complete.
 Officials said the hotel had to dig a total of 90 ft below ground.
 Construction officials said a platform would be built at grade which would support continuing construction below ground as well as construction above it.
 Marriott was given permission to place 17 mobile trailers on its unused lots north of the construction site in November 2012.
 The trailers served as temporary offices for the construction foremen and leaders.
 A grand opening date of May 1, 2014 was set.

 The hotel reported booking the annual meetings of the American Academy of Family Physicians (6,500 total attendees) for October 2014, the Family, Career and Community Leaders of America (5,000 total attendees) for July 2015, and the American Dental Association (40,000 total attendees) for November 2015.

 Design lawsuit

-The hotel's general contractor, Hensel Phelps Construction Co., alleged that Cooper Carry Inc., the hotel's architect of record, failed to property design the structure.
+The hotel's general contractor, Hensel Phelps Construction Co., alleged that Cooper Carry, the hotel's architect of record, failed to properly design the structure.
 Hensel Phelps identified 20 areas of concern, which included below-grade structures, ceiling materials, door hardware, duct work, the gutter and downspout systems for entrance canopies, the smoke control system, stairwells, the tops of walls in guestrooms, windows, and more.
 Hensel Phelps also claimed that Cooper Carry failed to perform its work in a timely manner, forcing the contractor to miss deadlines, and violated basic "standard of care" obligations.
 The two parties engaged in mediation, but were unable to come to an agreement.
 In October 2015, Hensel Phelps filed an $8.5 million lawsuit against Cooper Carry in federal court.